escfrpls/drochiczynpoleski/drgpls/content/post/Worocewicze_church.en.md

 - Akaronka Grzegorz, \* 1783.
 Vikary church v.
 Staszany of Pinsk district 1799 (formerly); lived in v.
 Worocewicze, Kobryn district 1799.
 Wife of Audea, \* 1772; daughter Pelageya, \* 1795.
 - Karolewicz Vasily, \* 1729.
 Priest of the church in the village.
 Staszeny of Pinsk district.
 1799 (former); Lives in Worocewicze, Kobryn district. "in order to feed" 1799; widower 1799.
-- Liaceiwcz Roman (Romuald), son of Alisey.
+- Liacewicz Roman (Romuald), son of Alisey.
 Vicars of the church in Worocewicze, Kobryn district.
 1836 - 25.02.1837;
 - Pawel Rozdzialowski, \* 1776.
 From the Minsk province.
 Administrator 1832 and priest 1836 - 25.02.1837 of the church in Worocewicze, Kobryn district.

 After the Council of Polotsk in 1839, the church was handed over to the Orthodox.